BonganiNcube/BonganiNcube/README.md

 - 👋 Hi, I’m @BonganiNcube
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Solutions Architect
-- 🌱 I’m currently learning python programming language
+- 🌱 I’m currently learning python programming language all things cloud computing
-- 💞️ I’m looking to collaborate on any data science project
+- 💞️ I’m looking to collaborate on any cloud egineer and solutions architect roles
 - 📫 How to reach me bonganixncube@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: im shy
+- ⚡ Fun fact: i am smart!

 <!---
 BonganiNcube/BonganiNcube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.